darkliahos/SM-VN-Engine/LanguageSpec.md

 v0.04 - Sohail Nasir - Forking a bit more defined and some typos are fixed.

-v0.05 - Sohail Nasir - Added positionsing
+v0.05 - Sohail Nasir - Added positioning

+v0.05b = Sohail Nasir - Clarified Sound instruction set

 ## Purpose of this document